-Juyongguan was fortified well before the Ming Dynasty, though.
+There were defence works at Juyongguan well before the Ming Dynasty, though.
 Other states and dynasties also located their capital roughly where Beijing is nowadays.

 One of those dynasties was the Yuan (1271-1368), who had their winter capital (called Dadu/Khanbaliq) right in the middle of where Beijing is now.
 Yuan Dynasty emperors would pass through Juyongguan on the way to Shangdu (AKA Xanadu), which was their summer capital.

-One of the main features at Juyongguan is the Cloud Platform, which was built near the end of the Yuan Dynasty.
+Aside from the Great Wall, the other main thing to see at Juyongguan is the Cloud Platform, which was built near the end of the Yuan Dynasty.

-The Cloud Platform looks like a huge gate, but it was actually a base for several stupas and part of a temple.
-The platform has a white marble exterior and is covered with Buddhist carvings and inscriptions.
-Like much of the Great Wall it fell into disrepair during the Qing Dynasty.
-In 1961 the Cloud Platform was made a Nationally Protected Site.
+The Cloud Platform looks like a huge gate, but it was actually a base for several stupas and was part of a temple.
+The platform has a white marble exterior and is covered with Buddhist carvings and inscriptions in six different languages.

 Shuiguan Great Wall

 To make sure you get enough exercise, we’ll add on a walk at the Shuiguan Great Wall.

 Most of the Shuiguan Great Wall is closed right now, but if we’re lucky with guards and cameras and gates we’ll be able to hike about 3-4km up and back down.
 (If we’re unlucky then it’s more like 1km.
 We’re feeling lucky, though.)